moonyechan/Nvidia-AI-Specialist-Certification/README.md

 # OverView of the Project

-1. Opening background information (내 프로젝트의 전반적인 문맥을 위해서 필요!)
+1. Opening background information

-2. General description of the current project (프로젝트의 전반적인 설명)
+2. General description of the current project

-3. Proposed idea for enhancements to the project (제안하고 싶은 프로젝트의 강점)
+3. Proposed idea for enhancements to the project

-4. Value and significance of this project (중요성)
+4. Value and significance of this project

-5. Current limitations (직면하고 있는 한계)
+5. Current limitations

-6. Literature review (전반적인 프로젝트의 배경지식 공유를 위해서)
+6. Literature review